 ‘Sometimes you have to kill something that’s good, something you’ve a fondness for, to give cruelty an edge.’

 Melancholic and concise, Cab 79 is packed with vivid snapshots of a country facing a new age of affluence and leisure, of faster cars and stronger alcohol than it has ever seen before; a country whose traditional remoteness has been eroded by the presence of British and American soldiers during the Second World War, and by gaining independence from Denmark.
 Yet a strong sense of Icelandic fatalism persists in the novel, demonstrating that both nature and the power of the ancient sagas still maintain their hold on the country’s psyche.

 Written in an understated style Cab 79 is replete with powerful vignettes: smuggled whisky is pitted against home-brewed akvavit; modernity is set against tradition; the boldness and freedom brought by sleek cars and easy money are contrasted with a society shaped by centuries of agriculture and fishing.

 One of the most important names in Iceland, writer and journalist Indriði G. Thorsteinsson’s succinct dialogue, and fatalistic approach have been compared to Ernest Hemingway.
-This English version comes with a preface by Arnaldur Indriðason – the author’s son and undisputed king of the Icelandic thriller – plus an essay by Andy Lawrence examining the film version of the novel, Girl Gogo.
+This English version comes with a preface by Arnaldur Indriðason – the author’s son and undisputed king of the Icelandic thriller – plus an essay examining the film version of the novel, Girl Gogo.

 Reviewed by Ewa Sherman